nmarsollier/viaduct/demoapps/starwars/README.md

 ## Technical Deep Dive

-For comprehensive technical details, see [DEEPDIVE.md](DEEPDIVE.md).
+For comprehensive technical details - especially if you want to write your own application, see [DEEPDIVE.md](DEEPDIVE.md).